How to Look Flawless for your Wedding Photos

 In the weeks and months leading up to the wedding…

-Start with a good base– be sure that your foundation is the right color and formulation for your skin.
-You may feel like you should use a heavy cream or stick foundation since you’re being photographed, but heavier formulas will look caked on and are more likely leave a line of demarcation around the neck and hairline that’s tougher to blend away.
+Be sure that your foundation is the right color and formulation for your skin.
+You may feel like you should use a heavy cream or stick foundation since you’re being photographed, but heavier formulas will look caked on.
+They are also more likely leave a line of demarcation around the neck and hairline that’s tougher to blend away.
 Just stick with the liquid or powder that works for you, and be sure it’s properly matched to your color.

-Avoid the shiny look– glitter will reflect too much on camera, and shouldn’t be worn to a nice event like a wedding anyway.
+Glitter will reflect too much on camera, and shouldn’t be worn to a nice event like a wedding anyway.
 Radiance-enhancing or shimmery foundations make faces look too slick and shiny for photos, so if you must, only keep the sheen on cheekbones and the cupid’s bow for highlighting purposes.
 Always finish the t-zone with powder, which is especially important to balance any highlighting applied.
 If you know you’re more oily, pop pressed powder in your bag so that you stay shine free.

-The eyes have it– keep in mind that darker eyeshadows and heavy liner make eyes look smaller.
+Keep in mind that darker eyeshadows and heavy liner make eyes look smaller.
 A matte or pearl shadow formula will be universally flattering and especially in warm, earthy tones.
 To keep eyes looking big and bright, highlight the inner corners and brow bone with an off-white, light pink or pale gold shadow or crayon.
 The older you are, the more important it is to stay fast to the no shimmer rule, as it tends to bring attention to fine lines.

 If outdoors, soften makeup a bit as it can easily look too heavy or harsh.
-Also adjust your makeup look for more formal locations, and later times in the evening.
+Also, adjust your makeup look for more formal locations and/or later times in the evening.
 When considering these factors, you will want to use more color and definition over simply adding more makeup.